Tieske/LuaxPL/readme.txt

 License; MIT/X11 (same as Lua 5.1)

 Known issues
- - xPLRun is incomplete adn non-functional
+ - xPLRun is incomplete and non-functional